scheduling-cc/pyscheduling/README.md

 ## License

 `pyscheduling` was created by the scheduling-cc organization.
-It is licensed under the terms of the MIT license.
+CC-BY-NC-ND-4.0.